ELC/elc.github.io-content/blog/haskell-pattern-python.md

 # Is there any logic behind it?

 Of course there is!
-This is programming and for a full explanation I recommend you to read the PEP and this [answer](https://stackoverflow.com/a/6968451)
+This is programming and for a full explanation I recommend you to read the PEP and this [answer](https://stackoverflow.com/a/6968451){: target="_blank"}